microsoft/vscode-azurespringcloud/README.md

     ![Deploy App](resources/readme/deploy-app.png)

 1. You can see the deployment status on the bottom right.
 Once done, click **Access Public Endpoint** to test the app running on Azure, click **Yes** when prompted to assign public endpoint.
+  > Only Spring Boot fat Jar are supported, [learn more about Apps on Azure Spring Cloud](https://docs.microsoft.com/azure/spring-cloud/spring-cloud-tutorial-prepare-app-deployment?pivots=programming-language-java).

     ![Deploy App](resources/readme/access-public-endpoint.png)